-Electronic central order book enhances transparency and liquidity.
+An electronic central order book, which enhances transparency and liquidity best execution

-Aggregation of trade activity creates competition for the best price.
+Aggregation of trade activity, which creates competition for the best price

-Unlike the cash market where your profit or loss is only realised once you sell the instrument, JSE Equity Derivatives pay the profit or loss on a daily basis.
-This payment is known as variation margin and is equal to the difference in the value of the Derivative from day to day.
+Unlike the cash market, where your profit or loss is only realised once you sell the instrument, JSE equity derivatives pay the profit or loss daily.
+This payment is known as the variation margin and is equal to the difference in the value of the derivative from day to day.

-All JSE Equity Derivatives have close out dates on which the contract expires.
-These dates happen quarterly at 12h00 on the third Thursday of March, June, September & December.
-During the week of close out there is a admin period extension implemented to accommodate high volumes for an extra 30 minutes (18h30-19h00), for the 4 business days prior to and including the closeout day.
-Close out prices are determined by an auction process for JSE listed equities from 12h00 to 12h15.
+All JSE equity derivatives have quarterly close-out dates, on which the contracts expire: At 12:00 on the third Thursday of March, June, September and December.
+During the week of close-out, an admin period extension is implemented to accommodate high volumes for an extra 30 minutes (18:30-19:00).
+Close-out prices are determined by an auction process for JSE listed equities.

 Clearing and settlement

-Trading on a formal exchange that connects buyers and sellers achieves transparent price discovery.
-All transactions are cleared through JSE Clear which adheres to strict management standards.
-The risk management standards adopted by JSE Clear are in line with international requirements for central counterparties.
-The main function of JSE Clear is to reduce counterparty credit risk in the exchange traded derivative market in South Africa.
+All transactions are cleared through JSE Clear, which adheres to strict management standards and achieves transparent price discovery.
+JSE Clear’s risk management standards are in line with international requirements for central counterparties.
+The main function of JSE Clear is to reduce counterparty credit risk in the exchange-traded derivative market in South Africa.

 All data and information provided by the JSE, except as otherwise indicated, is proprietary to the JSE.
 You may not copy, reproduce, modify, reformat, download, store, distribute, publish or transmit any data and information, except for your personal use.
 For the avoidance of doubt, you may not develop or create any product that uses, is based on, or is developed in connection with any of the data and information available on this site.
 You are not permitted (except where you have been given express written permission by the JSE) to use the data and information for commercial gain.